shahkamran/ansible-lamp-wordpress/README.md

 # Provision Wordpress Multisite (Network) with LAMP stack using Ansible Playbook (on Ubuntu)

-This playbook will install a WordPress multisite network site along with LAMP stack includig Apache, MySQL & PHP on a Ubuntu instance.
-Based on options set in group_vars/all variable file, it wil also create a virtualhost on server.
+This playbook will install a WordPress multisite network site along with LAMP stack including Apache, MySQL & PHP on a Ubuntu instance.
+Based on options set in the group_vars/all variable file, it will also create a virtualhost on the server when you run it for the first time.
+You can run this again and it will re-apply only missing components or some settings such as permissions.

 This Ansible playbook has been tested on destination hosts running following Linux distributions but can be easily adopted for other Linux distributions.